pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 is.
 A frase na qual a palavra em negrito tem a mesma função que a palavra "bisbilhotar" (linha
 17) é

 (A) by this time tomorrow I will be contacting the stockholders. - a essa hora amanhã estarei entrando em contato com os acionistas.
 A palavra contating na frase tem função de verbo.
 Ela faz parte da estrutura will be + verbo

 + terminação ING que forma o tempo verbal Futuro Contínuo.
 A palavra "snooping" no texto tem a função de adjetivo.
 Portanto, ela não tem a mesma função da palavra em negrito dessa assertiva.
 Errada.
 (B) asking for help is always a good solution. - pedir ajuda é sempre uma boa solução.

 A palavra asking tem função de sujeito da frase.
 Ela faz parte da estrutura verbo no infinitivo

 + terminação ING no início de uma frase.
 A palavra "snooping" no texto tem a função de adjetivo.
 Portanto, ela não tem a mesma função da palavra em negrito dessa assertiva.
 Errada.
 (C) I forgot locking the door. - esqueci de trancar a porta.

 A palavra locking é um gerúndio que tem função de infinitivo na frase.
 A palavra "snooping" no texto tem a função de adjetivo.
 Portanto, ela não tem a mesma função da palavra em negrito dessa assertiva.
 Errada.
 (D) she was not convinced by him. - ela não estava convencida por ele.

 A palavra convinced na frase faz parte da estrutura verbo + verbo to be no passado + not + verbo no particípio.
 Essa estrutura forma o tempo verbal da Voz Passiva no passado e está na negativa.
 A palavra "snooping" no texto tem a função de adjetivo.
 Portanto, ela não tem a mesma função da palavra em negrito dessa assertiva.
 Errada.
 (E) they watched a well-played game. - eles assistiram a um jogo bem jogado.

 Once Jakubowski took control of where the data was sent the snooping possibilities were apparent.
 Depois que Jakubowski assumiu o controle de onde os dados foram enviados, as possibilidades de bisbilhotar ficaram aparentes.
 A palavra snoop com terminação ING e posicionada antes de um substantivo tem a função de adjetivo.
 Da mesma forma a palavra well-played antes do substantivo game tem a função de adjetivo.
 Essa é a opção correta.
 GABARITO: E

 QUESTÃO 23

 According to your knowledge of English and to this part of the text "Jakubowski told NBC: 'You can take that information and find out a person's house or business.
-It's just a matter of time until we are able to replace their servers with ours and have her say anything we want'" (lines 13 to 16), choose the right alternative.
+It's just a matter of time until we are able to replace their servers with ours and have her say anything we want'" (lines 13 to16), choose the right alternative.

 (A) One only needs to inflect the verbs in the past in order to change this part into indirect speech.
 (B) lt is possible to replace "we are able" with can without any alteration in the meaning and in grammatical correctness.
 (C) The word "ours" was chosen to avoid repetition of the word "servers".
 The sentence would still be grammatically right if rewritten: "[...] to replace their servers with ours servers
 (D) The word "have" indicates possession in the context above.
 (E)The word "information" does not have plural form.

 QUESTÃO 23

 According to your knowledge of English and to this part of the text "Jakubowski told NBC: 'You can take that information and find out a person's house or business.
-It's just a matter of time until we are able to replace their servers with ours and have her say anything we want'" (lines 13 to 16), choose the right alternative.
+It's just a matter of time until we are able to replace their servers with ours and have her say anything we want'" (lines 13 to16), choose the right alternative.

 De acordo com seu conhecimento de Inglês e com essa parte do texto Jakubowski disse à NBC:
 "Você pode pegar essas informações e descobrir onde fica a casa ou empresa de uma pessoa. É apenas uma questão de tempo até que possamos substituir os servidores deles pelos nossos e fazer com que ela diga o que quisermos." (linhas 13 a 16), escolha a alternativa correta.
 (A) One only needs to inflect the verbs in the past in order to change this part into indirect speech. - É necessário apenas flexionar os verbos no passado para transformar essa parte em discurso indireto.
 Além disso, é preciso também fazer a mudança nos pronomes pessoais, retirada das aspas, e uso do conectivo that.
 Errada.
 (B) lt is possible to replace "we are able" with can without any alteration in the meaning and in grammatical correctness. - É possível substituir "somos capazes" por pode sem qualquer alteração no significado e na correção gramatical.
 Para se falar de habilidades no futuro só se usa o able to ou will be able to, não se usa o can nesse caso.
 A frase ficaria gramaticalmente incorreta.
 Errada.
 (C) The word "ours" was chosen to avoid repetition of the word "servers".
-The sentence would still be grammatically right if rewritten: "[...] to replace their servers with ours servers [...]". - A palavra "nosso" foi escolhida para evitar a repetição da palavra "servidores".
-A frase ainda estaria gramaticalmente correta se reescrita: "[...] substituir seus servidores pelos nossos [...]".
+The sentence would still be grammatically right if rewritten: "[...] to replace their servers with ours servers [...]". - Apalavra "nosso" foi escolhida para evitar a repetição da palavra "servidores".
+A frase ainda estaria gramaticalmente correta se reescrita: "[...] substituir seus servidores pelos nossos[...]".

 A palavra "ours" na frase substitui o pronome "theirs", e não a palavra "servers".
 Errada.

 (D) The word "have" indicates possession in the context above. - A palavra "tem" indica posse no contexto acima.
 O verbo have na frase indicaria posse se o pronome her fosse seguido de um substantivo.
 Ex: I have her book (Tenho o livro dela).
 No entanto, ele é seguido de um verbo: say.
 Errada.

 (E) The word "information" does not have plural form. - A palavra "informação" não tem forma plural.
 A palavra information não é um substantivo contável e por isso não tem a forma plural.
 Ela é um substantivo de massa, como ar, água, farinha, coragem, ou notícias (news) e outras.
 Essa é a opção correta.
 GABARITO: E

 Text to answer questions 24 and 25.

 Texto para responder as questões 24 e 25.

 "If you are walking down the right path and you are willing to keep walking, eventually you will make progress".
 Barack Obama

 Internet: <http://www.books4jobs.com/inspirational- life-quotes-by-worlds-top-10-powerful-